la2050/archive/_projects/2016/peoples-planning-school-park-equity-project.md

   - Publicity/awareness
   - 'Community outreach '
   - Network/relationship support
+project_description: >-
+  In the People’s Planning School, residents participate in a 6-week planning workshop that includes developing a neighborhood action plan to identify resources for parks and open space programming at Drake Park and the surrounding areas.
+PPS residents lead an advocacy action day to inform decision-makers on municipal budget prioritization to have parks serve as community hubs that strengthen family bonds and reduce community violence.
 project_impact: >-
   ["Social & emotional support","Public/open streets gatherings","Government
   responsiveness to residents’ needs","Rates of volunteerism"]